-Rather than thinking of a shady garden, or shady corners as lifeless voids, however, embrace them and discover the plants that thrive on the dark side.
+Shade is an inevitable part of gardening, so rather than thinking of shady corners as lifeless voids, you can use our tips and shade garden ideas to embrace them and, to discover the plants that thrive on the dark side.

 1. Assess the areas of shade in your garden

-First, you need to determine the type of shade by observing the space at different times of the day through the seasons, as it is seldom constant.
+First, you need to determine the type of shade by observing the space at different times of the day through the seasons, as it is seldom constant and is a crucial part of every successful garden design.
+It will also vary in different parts of the garden.
 Your shade garden may be in:

 Dry areas in a shade garden tend to be under large trees that have shallow roots, or against walls that face away from the wind and therefore are sheltered from the rain; this is particularly so if your soil is shallow, sandy or chalky.